 Interred at Arlington National Cemetery: January 31, 1967

 How to locate: From the Memorial Amphitheater walk South on Memorial Drive, turn right on Porter Drive, then left on McPherson Drive and left onto McKinley Drive.
 The roadway curves around a rectangular-shaped grassy area.
 Turn to the left, then right, around the grassy area.
 When you see a large black McGee headstone to your left just before the intersection with Miles Drive, turn right to continue on McKinley and stop after a few feet.
 Your back will be to the Air Force memorial in the distance.
-The Chaffee headstone is in the third row, to the right of the Grissom gravesite.
+The Chaffee gravesite is in the third row, to the right of Grissom.